-Pressure or headache near the tumor
+- Pressure or headache near the tumor

-- Loss of balance and difficulty with fine motor skills (linked with a tumor in the cerebellum)
+- Loss of balance and difficulty with fine motor skills is linked with a tumor in the cerebellum.

-- Changes in judgment, including loss of initiative, sluggishness, and muscle weakness or paralysis (associated with a tumor in the frontal lobe of the cerebrum)
+- Changes in judgment, including loss of initiative, sluggishness, and muscle weakness or paralysis is associated with a tumor in the frontal lobe of the cerebrum.

-- Partial or complete loss of vision (caused by a tumor in the occipital lobe or temporal lobe of the cerebrum)
+- Partial or complete loss of vision is caused by a tumor in the occipital lobe or temporal lobe of the cerebrum.

-- Changes in speech, hearing, memory, or emotional state, such as aggressiveness and problems understanding or retrieving words (from a tumor in the frontal and temporal lobe of cerebrum)
+- Changes in speech, hearing, memory, or emotional state, such as aggressiveness and problems understanding or retrieving words can develop from a tumor in the frontal and temporal lobe of cerebrum.

-- Altered perception of touch or pressure, arm or leg weakness on one side of the body, or confusion with left and right sides of the body (linked to a tumor in the frontal or parietal lobe of the cerebrum)
+- Altered perception of touch or pressure, arm or leg weakness on one side of the body, or confusion with left and right sides of the body are linked to a tumor in the frontal or parietal lobe of the cerebrum.

-- Inability to look upward (caused by a pineal gland tumor)
+- Inability to look upward can be caused by a pineal gland tumor.

-- Lactation (secretion of breast milk) and altered menstrual periods in women, and growth in hands and feet in adults (associated with a pituitary tumor)
+- Lactation, which is the secretion of breast milk and altered menstrual periods in women, and growth in hands and feet in adults are associated with a pituitary tumor.

-- Difficulty swallowing, facial weakness or numbness, or double vision (a symptom of a tumor in the brain stem)
+- Difficulty swallowing, facial weakness or numbness, or double vision is a symptom of a tumor in the brain stem.

-- Vision changes, including loss of part of the vision or double vision (from a tumor in the temporal lobe, occipital lobe, or brain stem)
+- Vision changes, including loss of part of the vision or double vision can be from a tumor in the temporal lobe, occipital lobe, or brain stem.

-If a brain tumor is diagnosed, relieving symptoms and side effects remains an important part of your care and treatment.
+If a brain tumor is diagnosed, relieving symptoms remains an important part of your care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
 Learn more about managing symptoms of a brain tumor in the Treatment Options section.